Skip to Content

 Ants are naturally drawn to:

-• Greasy residues on counters or stovetops
+• Greasy residues on counters, stovetops, grills, or microwave areas

 • Pet food left out between meals

-• Crumbs under appliances
+• Crumbs under appliances and along baseboards

-• Open garbage or recycling bins
+• Open garbage or recycling bins with residue

 Anything with carbohydrates, fats, or proteins can become an ant target.